READ MORE ON TRAVEL GUIDE FOR UGANDA

-Review information on safari lodges, camps, city hotels, coastal resorts in Kenya's pristine wilderness, cities, Swahili beach shores and idyllic islands.
+Review information on safari lodges and camps, city hotels, lakeside resorts in Uganda's pristine wilderness, cities, lake beach shores and idyllic forests.

 Read More +

-Review details on the best time to go to Kenya to visit its various wildlife outback, forests, rivers, islands, lakes, beaches, mountains and other wildernesses.
+Review details on the best time to go to Uganda to visit its various wildlife outback, forests, beachside lakes, cities and towns, mountains and other wildernesses.